6 Tasty Desserts For The Carnivore Diet

 • Raw honey as a topping if you can tolerate it.

 • Non-Carnivore ingredients if you can tolerate them for added flavor.
-Start with a 1/4 teaspoon and add more to the taste you desire. some of the flavor add-ins are extracts of vanilla, mint or lemon.
+Start with a 1/4 teaspoon and add more to the taste you desire.
+Some flavor add-ins are vanilla, mint, or lemon extracts.

 Instructions: